2016 Los Angeles Rams season: Week 5: vs. Buffalo Bills

 Greg Zuerlein kicked four field goals, but the Rams were undone by numerous mistakes in a home loss to the Bills.
 Case Keenum passed for 271 yards, but was intercepted twice and sacked four times.
 Kenny Britt's five receptions for 75 yards led the Rams, while Todd Gurley ran for 72 yards and a touchdown, but also lost a fumble at the end of the first quarter that led to a Buffalo touchdown.
-Bills cornerback Nickell Robey-Coleman, who scored on a 41-yard interception return, would join the Rams the following season.
+Bills running back LeSean McCoy led his team to victory with 150 yards on 18 carries, while his backup Reggie Bush and one rushing attempt for three yards in his return to the Coliseum, where the Heisman Trophy winner had starred for USC Trojans football.
+Buffalo cornerback Nickell Robey-Coleman, who scored on a 41-yard interception return, would join the Rams the following season.

 Week 6: at Detroit Lions

-Case Keenum passed for three touchdowns and ran for another, but an interception in the final minutes ruined a comeback attempt as the Rams fell to 3-3 with a loss to the host Lions.
+Case Keenum passed for three touchdowns and ran for another, but an interception in the final minutes ruined a comeback attempt as the Rams fell to 3–3 with a loss to the host Lions.
 Keenum set a team record with 19 straight completions on 27-for-32 passing with 321 yards.
-Tied 14-14 with four seconds remaining in the first half, the Rams failed to take the lead as Todd Gurley (14 carries, 58 yards) was stopped short of the goal line as time ran out.
+Tied 14–14 with four seconds remaining in the first half, the Rams failed to take the lead as Todd Gurley (14 carries, 58 yards) was stopped short of the goal line as time ran out.
 Wide receiver Kenny Britt caught seven passes for 136 yards and two scores, all season highs.
 Safety Lamarcus Joyner had eight tackles to lead the Rams, while Aaron Donald had four tackles and a sack.